dimgerasimou/binaries/dwm/README.md

 ### Usage

-Running this executable, querries the `$HOME/.config/xrandr/displaysetup.conf` file to find the first xrandr screen setup by comparing the connected monitor names with each screen defined in the configuration file, then updates the xrandr with the parsed configuration.
+Running this executable, querries the `$HOME/.config/xrandr/displaysetup.conf` file to find the first xrandr screen setup by comparing the connected monitor names with each screen defined in the configuration file, then updates xrandr with the parsed configuration.

 ### Example